tonyauyeung/tonyauyeung.github.io/FAQ.md

 In the configuration file `_config.yml` the tag `google-site-verification` should be updated to use this functionality.
 Here is how you can proceed,

-- Generate your HTML tag by following [https://support.google.com/webmasters/answer/9008080?hl=en#meta_tag_verification&zippy=%2Chtml-tag](https://support.google.com/webmasters/answer/9008080?hl=en#meta_tag_verification&zippy=%2Chtml-tag) with URL prefix option.
+- Generate your HTML tag by following [Google Search Console verification docs](https://support.google.com/webmasters/answer/9008080?hl=en) with URL prefix option.
 - In the verify ownership option choose HTML tag and copy the tag contents which should look like `<meta name="google-site-verification" content="GoogleSearchConsoleID" />`.
 - The string against `content` is the Google Search Console ID that can be used in the template. e.g. `google-site-verification: GoogleSearchConsoleID`.
 Now set the property `enable_google_verification: true`.